 So, was Accutane worth it?For me, it was all totally worth it.
 Seeing my skin improve each and every day kept me going and gave me so much hope!
 My acne cleared up so much and I'm very happy with the results.
 I decided to take Accutane because my acne had really started to have an impact on my mental health and I knew that it would be irresponsible to not address that.

-So to those asking if Accutane is worth it?
 Accutane can be a strong medication and is considered to be a dangerous drug, in some cases, but I can prove its worth.
-If you have plans of using this medication for your skin concerns as well, heed my advice: make sure you do plenty of research beforehand, ask your dermatologist loads of questions and talk to supportive people around you as they will really be a big help.
-Always remember to be kind to yourself whilst on the medication and drink loads of water!
+If you have plans of using this medication for acne, heed my advice: make sure you do plenty of research beforehand, ask your dermatologist loads of questions and talk to supportive people around you as they will really be a big help.
+Always remember to be kind to yourself whilst on the medication and drink loads of water, and use moisturizer everyday!

 *photos courtesy of Instagram: @emilykeel

-Also known as a form of Vitamin A. Accutane is one of the brand names of Isotretinoin.
+It's a form of Vitamin A. Accutane is one of the brand names of Isotretinoin.
 It reduces the number of oil glands in the skin and helps renew your skin more quickly.
-It is also used to treat severe nodular acne, usually after trying other acne medicines or antibiotics which did not work.
+This is prescribed to treat moderate to severe acne.